See Where Your Users Actually Come From

 Privacy and Compliance

-Traffic analytics captures behavioral data, which means privacy regulations apply.
+Traffic analytics collects behavioral data, so privacy rules apply.
 IP addresses should be anonymized or hashed.
-Cookie consent mechanisms should be in place for users in jurisdictions that require them .

-Not every traffic analytics tool gives you the same level of detail.
-Here is what Uzera surfaces on every dashboard — and why each element matters.
+Not all traffic analytics tools provide the same level of detail.
+Uzera shows key metrics on every dashboard.

-Real-time breakdown across direct, organic search, referral, paid, social, and email.
-See which channels dominate your traffic mix.
+See a real time breakdown across direct, organic search, referral, paid, social, and email.

 Traffic Source Breakdown Table